fsprojects/Paket/docs/content/commands/generate-include-scripts.md

 Then we run `paket generate-include-scripts framework net45` to generate include scripts.

-in a .fsx script file you can now use
+In a .fsx script file you can now use

     [lang=fsharp]